When you purchase through our links, we may earn a commission. As an Amazon affiliate, we earn from qualifying purchases.

 According to Pooja Khanna Tyagi, interior designer and contributor to Houzz, “The method of mixing and matching various patterns, prints and colours of upholstery has become a trending decor style as it can instantly enhance the overall look and feel of the living room.“

-One great way to add interest and style to a living room is to mix up the upholstery.
-Instead of using all one color or fabric, try combining different patterns and textures.
-For example, you could pair a striped couch with a floral or geometrical rug.
-Or, you could mix and match different colors and patterns for your throw blankets and pillows.
-One of the finest approaches is to mix leather chairs with a fabric sofa, or vice versa so that the textures contrast in an unmistakable way creating a comfortable living space.
+Mixing up the upholstery is a great way to add interest and style to a living room.
+Try combining different patterns and textures instead of using only one color or fabric.
+For example, pair a striped couch with a floral or geometrical rug.
+You could also mix and match different colors and patterns for your throw blankets and pillows.
+One of the finest approaches is to mix leather chairs with a fabric sofa, or vice versa, so that the textures contrast unmistakably, creating a comfortable living space.

-Once you’ve decided you like the mixed-up look, you’ll need to determine how much you want to mix it up.
+Once you’ve decided you like the mixed-up look, you must determine how much you want to mix it up.
 You may be bold, subtle, or somewhere in the middle.
-While you may be able to buy furniture sets that combine upholstery, you may also make your own combinations.
+While you may be able to buy furniture sets that combine upholstery, you may also make your combinations.

-If you want to mix and match, don’t forget about solid wood furniture.
+Don’t overlook solid wood furniture if you want to mix and match.
 Combining wood textures, patterns, and tones may give your interior a distinct personality and a true sense of style.
 However, combining different types of woods in a space might be difficult.

 Use What You Have

 One of the best ways to save money when decorating a living room is to use what you have.
 If you have old furniture you’re no longer using, try giving it a new lease on life with a fresh coat of paint or new upholstery.
-Having a special vintage or an antique piece and art will set it apart from the family room.
+A particular vintage or antique piece and art will set it apart from the family room.

 “The first way to decorate for free using what you already have is to purge all the things that you don’t love.
 I know, technically, it’s not decorating, but it makes a huge difference when you stop holding on to things just because they’re filling a decor space in your home.”
-That’s great advice from Shannon Acheson, the home decor expert, and owner of HomeMadeLovely.
+That’s excellent advice from Shannon Acheson, the home décor expert and owner of HomeMadeLovely.

 Utilize what you have.
 Decorating is simple, inexpensive, and wise!
 Our mentality is the most significant impediment.
 We must occasionally think outside the box and be prepared to take a risk or learn something new.

 Keep the couch or loveseat from a matched set in the living room.
 Reupholster the one you intend to keep.
-And buy two new chairs (or borrow some from another room in your house) to replace the one you’re getting rid of.
+Buy two new chairs (or borrow some from another room in your house) to replace the one you’re getting rid of.
 You can also look for creative ways to repurpose your interior space.
-For example, an old ladder can be used as a bookshelf or a set of shelves.
-An old door can be used as a coffee table.
+For example, an old ladder can be used as a bookshelf or a set of shelves, and an old door can be used as a coffee table.

 Movable Tables and Stools

 Another great way to save money when decorating a living room is to buy movable tables and stools.
-Movable furniture is often soft and easy to move.
-This allows you to move it from one area to another, allowing you to use different rooms for different purposes at different times of the day.
-Moving furniture, in general, may make your house more roomy, useful, and pleasant.
+Movable furniture is often soft and easy to move, allowing you to move it from one area to another and use different rooms for different purposes at other times of the day.
+Moving furniture may make your house more roomy, helpful, and pleasant.

-A coffee table on wheels may be a useful piece of furniture to have, especially if your living room is tiny.
-When not in use, you may neatly tuck it up in a corner in this manner.
+A coffee table on wheels may be helpful, especially if your living room is tiny.
+You can neatly tuck it up in a corner when not in use.
 Futons are not only stylish but also incredibly functional.
 With a single futon, you can effectively convert a space into a living room during the day and a bedroom at night.
-Isn’t it amazing?

 Shop Furniture with Storage

-There are a variety of pieces of furniture that provide storage, such as ottomans, coffee tables, and end tables.
-And, if you choose pieces that are also stylish, you can kill two birds with one stone.
+Various pieces of furniture provide storage, such as ottomans, coffee tables, and end tables.
+If you choose pieces that are also stylish, you can kill two birds with one stone.

 Consider a console cabinet an essential piece of storage furniture for open-plan living spaces.
 It’s bigger than a console table and has additional capacity behind closed doors.
 Hutches, pie safes, cabinets, and armoires are classic storage pieces for formal or traditional living rooms.
 These stylish pieces add depth to a room while giving lots of storage for arranging requirements.

-A well-stocked bar cart may give additional living room storage while also ensuring you’re ready to entertain.
+A well-stocked bar cart may provide additional living room storage while ensuring you’re ready to entertain.
 Trays or baskets can organize bottles, glasses, serving utensils, and other cocktail components.
-Include closed storage so you may quickly conceal various stuff.
+Include closed storage so you can quickly conceal various items.

 Light the Living Room

 Another important aspect of decorating a living room is lighting.
-Light is a fundamental element of any home decoration.
 Finding an ideal natural and artificial lighting blend will ensure a comfortable home environment.
-In a living area, combine ambient lighting with task lighting to create a warm and inviting ambiance.
+Combine ambient lighting with task lighting in a living area to create a warm and inviting ambiance.

 You can control natural light through windows with drapes and blinds.
-Choose curtains made of heavy fabric such as velvet or brocade for a more traditional space.
-For a more modern space, try using blinds or shades of light fabric such as linen or cotton.
+Choose heavy fabric curtains such as velvet or brocade for a more traditional space.
+Try using blinds or shades of light fabric such as linen or cotton for a more modern space.
 Opaque glass windows give privacy, while sheer curtains let natural light enter the room.

-There are a variety of ways to light a living room.
-We recommend adding overhead Sputnik chandeliers, floor lamps, table lamps, or elegantly-styled pendant lighting to give your living room a contemporary, yet relaxing ambiance.
-Overhead lighting can provide general illumination, while lamps can create a softer, more intimate ambiance.
-Candles are also a great way to add a touch of romance or relaxation to a living room.
+There are various ways to light a living room.
+We recommend adding overhead Sputnik chandeliers, floor lamps, table lamps, or elegantly styled pendant lighting to give your living room a contemporary yet relaxing ambiance.
+Overhead lighting can provide general illumination, while lamps create a softer, more intimate atmosphere.

 A floor lamp, often known as a standing lamp, has a dual purpose: they may be beautiful items in their own right, and the light they provide can influence the overall ambiance of the space.
 Choosing the ideal floor light needs some thinking.
 Wall sconces add a comfortable and beautiful touch to any environment.
 Sconces effectively distribute light across the room, making it feel warmer and more welcoming.

-Lastly, you can try to mix ambient lighting with task lighting in a living room.
-So, take the time to choose the right lighting for your living room.
-It will make a big difference in the overall look and feel of the space.
+Lastly, mixing ambient lighting with task lighting in a living room is possible.
+So, take the time to choose the proper lighting for your living room.

 Add an Area Rug